callmera-cc/callmera.cc/content/Chastity/Locktober 2024.md

 Fri, 2024-10-11 13:57

+---

 Fuckin yeah!

 I popped the knot on my biggest toy!

-I've been trying to do that for months, I was plugged for about 3 hours beforehand and use some poppers to help me out, so satisfying to pull it out and ramm it back in, Now all I need to do is get more consistent with it.
+I've been trying to do that for months, I was plugged for about 3 hours beforehand and use some poppers to help me out, so satisfying to pull it out and ram it back in, Now all I need to do is get more consistent with it.

 >![note]
 >These photos are available on my [TeamLocked Post](https://teamlocked.men/post/A2CseyEyL89RpGfEivMNU9)